 - Get plenty of rest.
 As much as possible, go to bed at the same time every night and if you can make yourself do it, see if you can go to bed 30 minutes earlier than you normally do.

-- Okay, do as I say and not as I do.
-I’m setting a bad example writing this post at 10 p.m.
-So don’t do that.
-Make yourself put up your electronics by 9 p.m.
-Okay 9:30 p.m.
-I know, that’s a tough one.
-It’s tough for me.
-So I feel your agony.
-But it’s important to do this so your brain doesn’t get its circadian rhythms disrupted by confusing it with artificial lights.
+- Make yourself put up your electronics at least an hour before your bedtime.
+It’s important to do this so your brain doesn’t get its circadian rhythms disrupted by confusing it with artificial lights.

-- At mealtimes do the best you can to eat as healthy as you can to compensate for all of the non-stop sugar snacking as well as counteract the sugars in alcohol.
+- At mealtimes do the best you can to eat as healthy as you can to compensate for the sugars in alcohol.
 When you eat too much sugar you really do a number on your blood sugar which can spike and dip, causing you to feel jittery and shaky and develop severe mood swings, including anger and sadness.
-So, eat more vegetables.

 Remember to Breathe!
-Changes in schedules are stressful and families–both our work families and our home families–can be hard, especially if they’re hungover.
+Our work families and our home families can be hard, especially if they’re hungover.
 So, give yourself a little breathing room by actually breathing in a diaphragmatic way.
 This will deliver more oxygen to your hungover cells and organs and help them perk up.
 You can do that now by breathing in through your nose and exhaling through your mouth.
 Go ahead and try it now.

 When you play as hard as you work, you want to have a New Thought and a Right Action on how to recover fast.